CMS-ECAL-Trigger-Group/WeightsConfigurationP5/README.md

 This structure is kept in the confDB and condDB.
 Two files representing this structure are needed for the ECALTPGParamBuilder to build the DB tags.

-In the configuration created by this repo and for the ECALTPGParamBuilder inputs the weights must be encoded, but specified in the natural ordering (w0,w1,w2,w3,w4).
+In the configuration created by this repo is used with the ECALTPGParamBuilder:  the weights must be encoded, and specified in the natural ordering (w0,w1,w2,w3,w4).
 Moreover, the 8th bit of weight, which signal to the electronics the position of the peak must NOT be included, since it is automatically added by the configuration code.

+If the weights are manually loaded in the ConfDB instead, the 8th bit of the peak weight should be activate manually.
+The order of the weights will be automatically inverted by the `load_weights.py` script.

+Practically, the weights must always be ordered in the natural way (w0,w1,w2,w3,w4) when written in the txt configuration.

 ### Weights encoding:

 The weights are encoded following the formula:

-    W_encoded (1 - sign(W))*64 + W*64
+    W_encoded = (1 - sign(W))*64 + W*64

 Then a nearest integer approximation is performed.
 Since the sum of the 5 weights must be always 0, there is a special code to perform the approximation in the best way: